Contact Us

 Email: drc@bellevuecollege.edu

-The Front Desk Team helps students get started with the DRC, schedule tests, request accommodations, connect with Access Specialists and schedule check-ins.
-If you have a question about the DRC or don’t know where to start, reach out to us!
+The Front Desk Team helps students start the access process, schedule tests, request accommodations, connect with Access Specialists and schedule check-ins.
+If you have a question about our office or don’t know where to start, reach out to us!

 Phone: 425-564-2392